dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Afterwards, you will find the documentation in the `target/generated-docs/` subdirectory.

 # Basic Structure
+## Workbench Concept
 WorkbenchFX uses the builder pattern to create the application, since one can use plenty of optional features.
 The minimal usage requires only the definition of a custom extension from the `WorkbenchModule`.
-Afterwards one can define further functionality calling the equivalent method.
+Afterwards one can define further functionality calling the equivalent methods.

 For better illustration, the basic concept of creating a workbench application is shown below:
 ```Java